Joao4569/ocean-basket-restaurant/README.md

 2. Create a new DATABASES dictionary with a key called "default" with the value of "dj_database_url.parse(os.environ.get('DATABASE_URL'))" in order to get the database url variable as setup in the env.py file so that I can use the Heroku database as the back end of the project.
 3. Run the migration command in the IDE terminal window in order to migrate all migrations on the new database.
 4. Once completed go back to the Heroku page and click once again on the "Resources" tab.
-5. Now click on the Heroku Postgres link in order to check that the database is working as intended.
+5. Click on the Heroku Postgres link in order to check that the database is working as intended.

 ### Cloudinary Setup